 This online version of the Arizona Revised Statutes is primarily maintained for legislative drafting purposes and reflects the version of law that is effective on January 1st of the year following the most recent legislative session.
 The official version of the Arizona Revised Statutes is published by Thomson Reuters.

 32-1922.
 Qualifications of applicant; reciprocity; preliminary equivalency examination; honorary certificate; fee

 A. An applicant for licensure as a pharmacist shall:

 2. Be a graduate of a school or college of pharmacy or department of pharmacy of a university recognized by the board or the accreditation council for pharmacy education, or qualify under subsection D of this section.

 3. Have successfully completed, as substantiated by proper affidavits, a program of practical experience under the direct supervision of a licensed pharmacist who is approved by the board.

 4. Pass the pharmacist licensure examination and jurisprudence examination approved by the board.
 An applicant who fails an examination three times shall petition the board for permission before retaking the examination.
 The board shall evaluate the petition and determine whether to require additional educational training before approving each additional retake of the examination.

-5. Pay an application fee prescribed by the board of not more than five hundred dollars.
+5. Pay an application fee prescribed by the board of not more than $500.
 An applicant for reciprocal licensure shall pay the fee prescribed in section 32-1924, subsection D.

 B. The board may license as a pharmacist, without a pharmacist licensure examination, a person who is licensed as a pharmacist by a pharmacist licensure examination in some other jurisdiction if that person: